 Shaker kitchen ideas originate from the Shakers in the 18th-century.

-Shaker kitchen ideas are defined by the tenants which this religious group lived by.
-'The guiding Shaker principles of honesty, utility, and simplicity found expression in various crafts,' says Nicholas C. Vincent from The Metropolitan Museum of Art.
+Shaker kitchen ideas are defined by the tenets which this religious group lived by.
+'The guiding Shaker principles of honesty, utility, and simplicity found expression in various crafts,' says Nicholas C. Vincent from The Metropolitan Museum of Art (opens in new tab).

 'Rejecting excessive ornament because it ostensibly encouraged the sin of pride, Shaker furniture makers focused on form, developing creative solutions such as asymmetrical drawer arrangements and multipurpose forms to add visual interest without resorting to pure decoration,' continues Nicholas.